Smana/cloud-native-ref/README.md

 ## :closed_lock_with_key: Secrets management with Vault and external-secrets operator

 ## 🔑 Private PKI with Vault
+ℹ️ In progress ...

+All the steps required to setup a Vault instance are described [here](/terraform/vault/README.md).

 ## 🌐 Network policies with Cilium